-Ability to receive supervision.
+A1.114.4 1.2.c Needs Meets Ability to receive supervision.
 (Please indicate -NA if you have not completed G624.)
-1.2.c Needs remediation Meets Competency NA Ability to provide supervision.
+1.2.0 remediation Competency O NAO Ability to provide supervision.
 (Please indicate -NA if student has not completed 3 credits of G763.)
-1.2.c Needs remediation Meets Competency NA Understanding of the integration of science and practice.
+1.2.c Needs remediation Meets Competency NAO Understanding of the integration of science and practice.
 (Please indicate -NA if student has not completed G622, G685, and G600.)
-1.2.d Needs remediation Meets Competency NA Demonstrate knowledge and respect for the roles and perspectives of other professions (Please indicate NA if student has not completed G650 ).
-1.2.c Needs remediation Meets Competency NA Demonstrates knowledge of consultation models and practices.
+1.2.d Needs remediation Competency NAO Demonstrate knowledge and respect for the roles and perspectives of other professions (Please indicate NA if student has not completed G650 ).
+1.2.e Needs remediation Meets Competency NAO Demonstrates knowledge of consultation models and practices.
 (Please indicate NA if student has not completed G650 ).
-1.2.f Needs remediation ) Meets Competency NA Awareness, knowledge, and skills regarding the understanding of student's own dimensions of diversity and attitudes towards diverse others.
+1.2.f remediation Meets Competency NAO Awareness, knowledge, and skills regarding the understanding of student's own dimensions of diversity and attitudes towards diverse others.
 (Please indicate -NA if student has not completed G575 or an equivalent course.)
-2.1.a Needs remediation Meets Competency NA Awareness, knowledge, and skills regarding the understanding of others' dimensions of diversity and its role in interactions with others.
+2.1.a Needs remediation Meets Competency NAO Awareness, knowledge, and skills regarding the understanding of others' dimensions of diversity and its role in interactions with others.
 (Please indicate -NA if student has not completed G575, G615, G622, G645 and at least one semester of G600 and G624.)
-2.1.b Needs remediation Meets Competency NA Ability to design and implement culturally sensitive research studies.
+2.1.b Needs remediation Meets Competency NAO Ability to design and implement culturally sensitive research studies.
 (Please indicate -NA if student has not completed G685 and the Institutional Review Board exam.)
-2.2.a Needs remediation Meets Competency NA O
+2.2.a Needs remediation Meets Competency NAO

-$^2\,Advanced\,Multicultural\,Counseling,\,Career\,Development,\,and\,Consultation\,OR\,Social\,Justice\,Consultation,\,Advocacy,\,and\,Leadership$

-0.1.11 2.2.b Needs Meets
+&lt;sup>2 Advanced Multicultural Counseling, Career Development, and Consultation OR Social Justice Consultation, Advocacy, and Leadership

+····· 2.2.b Maada Maata 1220

-Culturally sensitive 2.2.0 remediation Competency ( NA()
+Culturally sensitive assessment/diagnosis skills.
+(Please 2.2.0 remediation Competency O NAO

-assessment/diagnosis skills.
-(Please indicate -NA if student has not
+indicate -NA if student has not

 completed G615 and G575 or an

 equivalent course.)

 Culturally sensitive clinical 2.2.c Needs Meets

-practice, which includes culture in remediation () Competency ( NA()
+practice, which includes culture in remediation O Competency O NA

 assessing process and outcomes.
-(Please "
+(Please

 indicate -NA if student has not

 completed G575 or an equivalent course

 and one semester of G622.)

-and the semester of Gozz.)

-Articulation of one's emerging 3.1.a Needs Meets
+Articulation of one's emerging 3.1.a Needs remediation Meets Competency NA

-professional identity as a remediation O Competency O NA
+professional identity as a

 Counseling Psychologist.
 (Please

-indicate -NA if you have not
+indicate NA if you have not

 completed G600.)

-Knowledge of the APA Ethical 3.2.a Needs remediation Meets Competency NA
+Knowledge of the APA Ethical 3.2.a Needs Meets

 Principles and Code of Conduct.
-(Please
+(Please remediation O Competency O NA

 indicate -NA if student has not

 completed G600.)

-Application of ethical principles in 3.2.b Needs Meets
+3.2.b Needs Meets

-practice and other professional roles. remediation ( Competency O NA
+Application of ethical principles in 5.2.0 remediation Competency () NA

-(Please indicate -NA if student has not
+practice and other professional roles.
+(Please indicate -NA if student has not Ŭ Ŭ

 completed G600 and G624).

+completed 0000 and 0024).

-Application of ethical principles 3.2.b Needs remediation Meets Competency NA C
+Application of ethical principles 3.2.b Needs remediation Meets Competency

-in research (Please indicate-NA if remediation O Competency O
+in research (Please indicate-NA if

 student has not completed G600 and

 G685.)

-Demonstrate ethical behavior and the 3.2.c Needs Meets
+Demonstrate ethical behavior and the 3.2.c Needs remediation Meets Competency

-acceptance of responsibility for one's remediation ( Competency na O
+acceptance of responsibility for one's

 actions.
-(Please indicate -NA if student
+(Please indicate NA if student

 has not completed G600.)

-Awareness of professional issues in 3.3.a Needs C Meets NA O
+Awareness of professional issues in 3.3.a Needs remediation Meets Competency

-counseling psychology. remediation U Competency (
+counseling psychology.

 (Please indicate -NA if student has not

 completed G600.)

-Contribution to the newforcional 3.3.b Needs Meets

-Contribution to the professional remediation O Competency na 🔘
+Contribution to the professional 3.3.b Needs remediation Meets Competency

 discourse of counseling psychology.

 (Please indicate

-,

--NA if student has not completed your first year in the program.)
+first year in the program.)

-inst year in the program.)

-• •
+1 1 1

-ease describe the student's strengths, skills, and achievements: ease describe areas for improvement and, if necessary, goals for improvement in the Counseling yehology Program.
-For competencies rated as-in need of remediation, please complete a mediation plan.
+Please describe the student's strengths, skills, and achievements:

+Please describe areas for improvement and, if necessary, goals for improvement in the Counseling Psychology Program.
+For competencies rated as-in need of remediation, please complete a remediation plan.